straut12/sj4u-gh/_pages/ref/coding/git.md

 **git** is the version control portion and tracks the history of your code/project.
 Often you create a simpler, first version of your project that works, but doesn't have all the features you ultimately want.
 You want to add more features but without breaking your working or production code (main branch).
 Git allows you to create additional branches where you can add features or fix bugs and then merge it back into your main branch.

-**github** is the cloud portion where you can remotely store your project in Git repositories.
-Thru extensions, VScode has built-in git functions which help make the process even easier (currently microsoft owns both).
+**github** is the web-based portion where you can remotely store your project in Git repositories.
+This allows others to copy your project and suggest changes.
+Thru extensions, VScode has built-in git functions which streamlines the update process.
 Using VS code with git hub extensions you can easily keep your project code sync'd with the cloud so you always have an up-to-date backup and can easily clone it to another system.

 A couple good articles on the functions of git and version control are at [reflectoring](https://reflectoring.io/github-fork-and-pull/) and [adafruit](https://learn.adafruit.com/contribute-to-circuitpython-with-git-and-github?view=all).